leiachung41/leiachung41.github.io/My_Responsive_Blog/README.md

 ## How to use?

-  - It is reponsive website so it can resize and reorganize with the window size.
+  - It is responsive website so it can resize and reorganize with the window size.